nphivu414/game-store-monorepo-app/README.md

 # Game Store Monorepo

-A full-stack web app built with NestJS and ReactJS that help you find and discover over 500,000+ video games on your device.
+A full-stack web app built with NestJS and ReactJS that helps you find and discover over 500,000+ video games on your device.
 Powered by RAWG API.

 ## Authors